mdriscollic/docs/content/en/docs/Access/Requests/requests.md

 You can configure the information that appears on the pick slips in the [Settings app.](../../../settings/settings_circulation/settings_circulation/#settings--circulation--staff-slips)

-To print pick slips, in the Requests pane, select **Actions > Print pick slips for [your service point]**.
+To print pick slips, in the Requests pane, select **Actions > Print pick slips for \[your service point]**.
 A print dialog appears.

 #### Printing selected pick slips
 1. In the Search & filter pane, select **Request type > Pages** and **Request status > Open - Not yet filled** to filter the items down to open page requests.
+2. Optional: Filter by **Retrieval service point.**
-2. Select the checkboxes in the first column of the requests you want to print.
+3. Select the checkboxes in the first column of the requests you want to print.
 You can only print Page requests for items whose effective locations are associated with your selected service point.
-3. Select **Actions > Print selected pick slips for [your service point].** A print dialog appears.
+4. Select **Actions > Print selected pick slips for [your service point].** A print dialog appears.

 #### Printing a single pick slip
 1. In the Search & filter pane, select **Request type > Pages** and **Request status > Open - Not yet filled** to filter the items down to open page requests.
+2. Optional: Filter by **Retrieval service point.**
-2. Have the **Single print** column selected in the Actions menu.
+3. Have the **Single print** column selected in the Actions menu.
-3. Click the **Print** button in the Single print column.
+4. Click the **Print** button in the Single print column.
 A print dialog appears.
 Note: the print button will only be active for items whose effective locations are associated with your selected service point.

 #### Showing the pick slip print history